Transitivity, lowness, and ranks in NSOP$_1$ theories: Preliminaries

 \section{Preliminaries}

 In this paper, $T$ will always be a complete theory with monster model $\mathbb{M}$.
 We will implicitly assume all models and sets of parameters are small, that is, of cardinality less than the degree of saturation and homogeneity of $\mathbb{M}$.
+If we discuss an $I$-indexed indiscernible sequence $(a_{i})_{i \in I}$, we will implicitly assume $I$ is linearly ordered by $<$ and, given $i \in I$, we will write $a_{<i}$ and $a_{\leq i}$ for the subsequences $(a_{j})_{j < i}$ and $(a_{j})_{j \leq i}$ respectively.